jcloudpub/speedy/README.md

 Component
 ============
 * docker-registry-speedy-driver
-Docker-registry backend storage driver for speedy, It divides docker image layer into fixed-size chunk concurrently upload/download to chunkserver.
+Docker-registry backend storage driver for speedy, It divides docker image layer into fixed-size chunk and uploads/downloads concurrently .

 * imageserver
 It is a stateless frond-end proxy server designed to provide restful api to upload and download docker image.